 - Fresh ginger – grated or minced – brings a wonderful zest to almost every stir-fry or creamy winter soup.

-Note: Always check with your doctor to be sure certain spices don’t inhibit medications you may be taking.
+Note: Always check with your doctor to be sure certain seasonings don’t inhibit medications you may be taking.

-Which are your favorite spices?
-If you could only keep one spice on hand of those mentioned above, which would it be and why?
+Which are your favorite spices for healthy living?
+If you could only keep one seasoning on hand of those mentioned above, which would it be and why?